integralfx/MemTestHelper/DDR4 OC Guide.md

 * tRCD and tRP are linked, meaning if you set tRCD 16 but tRP 17, both will run at the higher timing (17).
 This limitation is why many ICs don't do as well on Intel and why B-die is a good match for Intel.
   * On Asrock and EVGA UEFIs, they're combined into tRCDtRP.
 On ASUS UEFIs, tRP is hidden.
 On MSI and Gigabyte UEFIs, tRCD and tRP are visible but setting them to different values just sets both of them to the higher value.
 * Expected memory latency range: 40ns - 50ns.
-   * Expected memory latency range for Samsung B-Die: 35ns - 40ns.
+   * Expected memory latency range for Samsung B-Die: 35ns - 45ns.
    * Overall, latency varies between generations due to a difference in die size (ringbus).
 As a result, a 9900K will have slightly lower latency than a 10700K at the same settings since the 10700K has the same die as a 10900K.
+   * Latency is related to the values of RTLs and IOLs.
+Generally speaking, higher quality boards and overclocking oriented boards will be more direct in their routing of memory and likely will have lower RTLs and IOLs.
+On certain motherboards, RTL and IOL control is unlocked, making it modifyable, but it oftentimes isnt.

 ### AMD - AM4
 Some terminology:
-* MCLK: Memory clock (half of the effective RAM speed).
+* MCLK: Real Memory clock (half of the effective RAM speed).
 For example, for DDR4-3200 the MCLK is 1600MHz.
 * FCLK: Infinity Fabric clock.
 * UCLK: Unified memory controller clock.
 Half of MCLK when MCLK and FCLK are not equal (desynchronised, 2:1 mode).
 * On Zen and Zen+, MCLK == FCLK == UCLK.
-However on Zen 2, you can specify FCLK.
+However on Zen2 and Zen3, you can specify FCLK.
 If MCLK is 1600MHz (DDR4-3200) and you set FCLK to 1600MHz, UCLK will also be 1600MHz unless you set MCLK:UCLK ratio to 2:1 (also known as UCLK DIV mode, etc.).
 However, if you set FCLK to 1800MHz, UCLK will run at 800MHz (desynchronised).

 * Ryzen 1000 and 2000's IMC can be a bit finnicky when overclocking and can't hit as high frequencies as Intel can.
-Ryzen 3000's IMC is much better and is more or less on par with Intel.
+Ryzen 3000 and 5000's IMCs are much better and are more or less on par with Intel's newer Skylake based CPUs ie. 9th gen and 10th gen.
 * SOC voltage is the voltage to the IMC and like with Intel, it's not recommended to leave it on auto.
-You typically want 1.0 - 1.1v as above 1.1v doesn't help much if at all.
-  On Ryzen 2000 (possibly 1000 and 3000 as well), above 1.15v can negatively impact overclocking.
+Typical ranges for this value range around 1.00V and 1.10V.
+Higher values are generally acceptable, and may be necessary in stabilizing higher capacity memory and may aid in attaining FCLK stability.
+* By Contrast, when SOC voltage is set too high, it may experience negative scaling.
+This negative scaling typically begins to occur between 1.15V and 1.25V on most Ryzen CPUs.
   > There are clear differences in how the memory controller behaves on the different CPU specimens.
 The majority of the CPUs will do 3466MHz or higher at 1.050V SoC voltage, however the difference lies in how the different specimens react to the voltage.
 Some of the specimens seem scale with the increased SoC voltage, while the others simply refuse to scale at all or in some cases even illustrate negative scaling.
-All of the tested samples illustrated negative scaling (i.e. more errors or failures to train) when higher than 1.150V SoC was used.
+All of the tested samples illustrated negative scaling (i.e. more errors or failures to train) when higher than 1.15V SoC was used.
 In all cases the maximum memory frequency was achieved at =< 1.100V SoC voltage.
   [~ The Stilt](https://forums.anandtech.com/threads/ryzen-strictly-technical.2500572/page-72#post-39391302)
 * On Ryzen 3000, there's also CLDO_VDDG (commonly abbreviated to VDDG, not to be confused with CLDO_VDD**P**), which is the voltage to the Infinity Fabric.
 SOC voltage should be at least 40mV above CLDO_VDDG as CLDO_VDDG is derived from SOC voltage.
   > Most cLDO voltages are regulated from the two main power rails of the CPU.
 In case of cLDO_VDDG and cLDO_VDDP, they are regulated from the VDDCR_SoC plane.